open-energy-transition/redispatch-model/doc/gb-model/index.rst

 Operating Systems
 =================

-The UK-open-market-model workflow is continuously tested for Linux, macOS and Windows (WSL only).
+The gb-open-market-model workflow is continuously tested for Linux, macOS and Windows (WSL only).

 .. toctree::